 In collaboration with an advisor, you develop and complete research in your preferred science discipline.
 Advisors assist in creating the project and in identifying a research location.
 The experience can be completed during any semester after your first year in the program, either at CSU or at a research institution convenient to you.
 Advisors have regular faculty appointments in the Departments of Biochemistry and Molecular Biology, Biology, Chemistry, or Physics.

 This course is not delivered by distance media; it is driven by an agreement between the instructor and the student.
 Typical examples are thesis, research, internship, and other courses where the objectives and activities are determined jointly by the instructor and the student.
 In most cases, the agreement on course activities and objectives is reached with the student and advisor or instructor before enrollment in the course.
 During the course, the instructor and student communicate by any convenient means, usually phone and email.

 Nine credits in Masters of Natural Science Education program coursework.; Must be enrolled in one of the following Levels: Graduate (GR) OR Professional (PR)

 Donald L. Mykles

-Dr. Donald L. Mykles is a Professor of Biology, Director of the Masters of Natural Sciences Education Program, and Director of the University Honors Program.
+Dr. Donald L. Mykles is a Professor of Biology, Director of the Masters of Natural Sciences Education Program, and former Director of the University Honors Program.
 He earned his Ph.D. in Zoology from the University of California, Berkeley.
 After postdoctoral research in biochemistry at Oak Ridge National Laboratory, he joined the faculty at Colorado State University in 1985.
 He teaches courses in cell biology and developmental genetics.
 Trained as an invertebrate physiologist, his research concerns the endocrine control of growth, limb regeneration, and skeletal muscle atrophy in crustaceans.